 Although a person who seemed to enjoy life to the full, Dashwood did leave a legacy at West Wycombe most of which we can still see today.
 In later life he dedicated himself to charity work, but will always be remembered more for his rituals as founder and leader of the notorious Hellfire Club.
 He died in 1781.

 The current Dashwood Family run the estate as a business for filming, private events and corporate functions.
 Recent films made here include: "The Duchess" (2008) starring Keira Knightley & Ralph Fines, "The Importance of Being Ernest" (2002), starring Colin Firth & Judy Dench, and "White Hunter Black Heart" (2000), staring and directed by Clint Eastwood, plus many more.
 TV programmes have included, Dr Who, Midsummer Murders and Top Gear.
 For a list see Wikipedia.

 Opposite the entrance to West Wycombe Park the Chorley Road goes north-west with West Wycombe Hill branching off north east and uphill to the entrance of the Hell-Fire Caves and eventually leading to the Church of St Lawrence and the mausoleum at the top of the hill.
-The caves have a café and gift shop, are owned by the estate and open to the public from April to October.
+The caves have a cafe and gift shop, are owned by the estate and open to the public from April to October.
 From November to March they are open at weekends and during school holidays.

 With this passing trade other business grew up in and around the village.
 From the 18th to the 20th Century one of the main industries was chair making.
 This started as a cottage industry, with turning or "bodging" occurring in the surrounding beech woodlands, assembly and polishing took place in the village.
 By 1900 small factories in the village were employing hundreds of men.
 Women were employed for caning and rushwork.
 Today both these industries are still visible here, but on a much smaller scale.
 One current furniture maker is Browns of West Wycombe.

-The High Street still has three pubs The Old Plough (or The Plough Inn) (1727) the Swan Inn (18th century) (photo) and the George and Dragon Hotel (18th century).
-The latter an inn which holds stories and is still a place to get a bed for the night.
+The High Street still has three pubs The Old Plough (or The Plough Inn) (1727), The Swan Inn (18th century) (photo) and the George and Dragon Hotel (18th century).
+The latter is an inn which holds many stories and is still a place to get a bed for the night.
 It is said to be haunted by a few ghosts, but the most famous story is of a local girl called Susan (or to her friends, better known as Sukie).
 She was a barmaid who worked in the inn during the 18th Century and had the attention of many of the local young men of the time.
 However, she had great expectations hoping to meet a wealthy man who would take her away and give her a lavish lifestyle.
 One well attired man in particular came to her attention and with often visits to the inn gave her a lot of time, and she made obvious her interest.
 Three local lads feeling a bit aggrieved by this sent her a note, pretending to come from the wealthy gentleman.
 It asked her to meet him in the caves.
 Happy with this Sukie packed her bags and as instructed dressed in white, hoping to be taken away to be wed and a better life.
 On reaching the caves it soon became apparent that she had been tricked and things all went wrong.
-When she found out she got very angry and either through tripping over, or in a rage, or being hit accidentally by a stone, took a fierce accidental blow to the head.
+When she found out she got very angry and either through tripping over, or in a rage, or being hit accidentally by a stone, took a fierce blow to the head.
 She was taking back to the inn but died soon afterwards from the injury.
 There have been many reports since then about seeing the image of a young lady in white sometimes with a bandage and blood on her head by staff and visitors to the George and Dragon.
 Some sources refer to an old tunnel which runs from the inn to the caves and some claim that the caves are also haunted.
 On YouTube you can watch a programme on the caves from "Most Haunted", also follow the links to Part 2, Part 3, Part 4 and Part 5 to see the whole programme.

 Continue along the A40 westwards and out of the village to Pedestal Roundabout, named after the pedestal erected here on the north side of the A40 to commemorate the construction of Sir Francis' new road from High Wycombe.